 Camera

-A mirrorless or DSLR camera is essential for capturing the northern lights and beauty of Lapland, as you’ll want to be able to control the settings to handle low-light conditions (northern lights) and harsh bright conditions (snow).
+A mirrorless or DSLR camera is essential for capturing the northern lights and beauty of Lapland, as you’ll want to be able to control the settings to handle low-light conditions (northern lights) and harsh bright conditions (in the snow).

 Lenses